hashkat/hashkat/docs/tutorial02.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EmRJel-eGmw" frameborder="0" allowfullscreen></iframe>
 </center>

 At the end of [**Tutorial 1**](http://docs.hashkat.org/en/latest/tutorial01/), we had run a simple network simulation and studied its output.
 You now have the knowledge to run your own simple networks and analysis of those networks.
-However, you will find that after modifying *INFILE.yaml* to your own specifications, and typing the command to run the simulation:
+However, you will find that after modifying *INFILE.yaml* to your own specifications (assuming you haven't changed the maximum simulated time), and typing the command to run the simulation:

 `./run.sh`

 you will find that the simulation is not running properly.
 Though it looks like it's about to run, no new simulation is created, and no more data is collected.
 Inside the **output** directory you will find that nothing has changed from your previous simulation.

 Have no fear!
 As briefly discussed on the [**Installation**](http://docs.hashkat.org/en/latest/installation/) page, this is simply because you have not removed the data you collected from the previous simulation from ***#k@***.
 The manner in which to do this is simple, though be warned, once removing this data you will lose it forever.
 Remove the save file that your previous simulation information was saved to by typing in the command:

 `rm network_state.dat`